belgattitude/soluble-metadata/README.md

 ## Introduction

-`soluble-metadata` is a low level library allowing to parse metadata from an sql query with extensibility, speed and portability in mind.
+`soluble-metadata` is a *low level* library which extracts metadata from an sql query with extensibility, speed and portability in mind.

 ## Use cases